Kidney Failure from Nursing Home Neglect in Alabama

 Victims of nursing home neglect often suffer from kidney failure.
 That's because elderly patients must be carefully monitored to make sure they don't develop life-threatening health issues like kidney failure and other serious conditions related to common nursing home neglect cases.

-If you suspect your loved one's kidney problems developed due to nursing home neglect, contact Shuttlesworth Law Firm LLC.
+If you suspect your loved one's kidney problems developed due to nursing home neglect, contact Shuttlesworth Law Firm, P.C.
 Our experienced Alabama kidney failure attorney can work with you and make sure your case receives the attention it rightfully deserves.

 How can nursing home neglect cause kidney failure?

 Nursing homes have an obligation to care for elderly people and their other residents who need additional attention.
-When nursing homes fail to do so, kidney failure (also known as renal failure) can sometimes occur in patients.
+When there is nursing home negligence, kidney failure (also known as renal failure) can sometimes occur in patients.
 Some of the common causes of kidney failure due to nursing home neglect include:

 Why should I hire an Alabama accident attorney to handle my case?